 Cats devote a large portion of their waking hours to cleaning and conditioning their coat.
 An absence of normal grooming behavior can be an early sign that your cat does not feel well.
 Some initial signs can include:

-- Your cat’s coat will begin to appear unkempt within 24 hours and fur may stick out at odd angles and look clumpy or dull.
+- Your cat’s coat will begin to appear unkempt or messy within 24 hours.
+Fur may stick out at odd angles and look clumpy or dull.

 - Your cat may fail to lap or wash her face which may leave dried food debris around her mouth.